ghewgill/neon-lang/common-errors.md

     VAR node: POINTER TO Node

-    IF VALID p := node THEN
+    IF VALID node AS p THEN
         print(p->value)
     END IF